Why is PCI DSS compliance important in today’s market?

 This can ease the burden of merchants from applying for a PCI DSS certificate and helps to avoid the hassle related to auditing.

 Most payment gateways, like iPay88, have been certified with Payment Industry Data Security Standard (PCI DSS) compliance Level 1.
-Click here for more info about PCI DSS.
+Get more info about PCI DSS.

-So, one piece of advice for merchants and e-Commerce business owners outside there, choose a payment gateway that is meeting the standards of PCI DSS compliance and look at the pros and cons of each payment gateway before choosing one.
+So, one piece of advice for merchants and e-commerce business owners outside there, choose a PSS DCI compliant payment gateway, as it meets the standards of PCI DSS compliance, and look at the pros and cons of each payment gateway before choosing one.

 Conclusion